hardenedlinux/harbian-qa/survey.md

 #### Condition constraint satisfied by single input
 If we treat arguments of a function as a byte-base input.
 Some conditions constraint can be satisfied by mutating input of the function.
-For these conditions, the following ways can be used to improve the performence of fuzzer.
+In this situation, the following ways can be used to improve the performence of fuzzer.
 1. Symbolic execution: static analysis of constraint, can't solve constraint indrectly from input, overhead.( KLEE)
 2. Dynamic taint analysis( DTA): dynamically trace inputs used by conditions.( VUzzer)
 3. Dynamic taint analysis: dynamically trace which inputs can satisfy which conditions efficiently.( GREYONE)